-Because this file contains layers, this option is probably checked by default.
-If your file contained alpha channels, annotations, or spot colors, those check boxes would also be available.
-The As a Copy check box can be used if you want to save multiple versions of the same file with different options (which you will do in the next exercise).
+Because this file contains 0.0.0 Save As layers, this option is probably checked by default.
+8 ave As: aftermath_layered.tf If your file contained alpha channels, annotations, or spot colors, those check boxes would also be available.
+The As a Copy Favorites Devices Braned Tags Image: Strange of the strange of t Choosing a different format automatically changes the file's extension. check box can be used if you want to save multiple versions of the same file with different options (which you will do in the next exercise).
+Format Save: Color: TEE As a Copy District Apple Concession 2 Layers Une Proof Selue: Web King CMYK 2 Embed Color Prefile: sRGB IEC61968-2.1 New Folder Cancel Save